baskauf/baskauf.github.io/about.md

 - I've traveled to all 50 states plus D.C. and Puerto Rico.
 I've visited 33 countries on 5 continents.
 - I want to visit as many U.S. national parks as possible.
 So far I've been to 47 (75% of them).
 - I'm hoping to eventually observe 1000 species of birds.
 Currently, [I'm up to 925](https://ebird.org/profile/NzU0NDQ1/world).
-- I've finished reading all 72 of the winners of the Hugo Award for Best Novel (science fiction or fantasy).
-I am currently reading all of the winners of the Nebula Award for best science fiction or fantasy novel.
+- I've finished reading all 72 of the winners of the Hugo Award for Best Novel and all 60 of the winners of the Nebula Award for Best Novel (both for science fiction or fantasy).
+You can read about my [favorite Hugo winners(https://baskauf.blogspot.com/2025/02/favorite-hugo-award-winning-novels.html) and [favorite Nebula winners](https://baskauf.blogspot.com/2025/03/favorite-nebula-award-winning-novels.html) in [my blog](https://baskauf.blogspot.com/).
 - In 1988, I was the [41st person to complete *Robot Odyssey*](/img/robot_letter.jpg), which has been called "[The Hardest Computer Game of All Time](https://slate.com/technology/2014/01/robot-odyssey-the-hardest-computer-game-of-all-time.html)".
 After searching for it for over a year, I finally found my certificate -- a status symbol among aging techies.

 <img src="/img/robot_certificate.jpg" alt="Robot Odyssey certificate"><br/>